paulmillr/paulmillr.github.io/_posts/2020-04-06-noble-secp256k1-fast-ecc.md

 ### Precomputes and wNAF

-Currently,

-Multiplying a point by scalar like `10101100` currently makes go bit-by-bit.

-- Simplest
+Currently, we do 256 point additions, for each of 256 bits of a scalar, by which Point is multiplied.
+Simplest optimization would be to cache `getPowers` method.
+This way, powers of G would get precomputed once and for all.

+Instead of doing that, let's get more efficient and split scalar into 4/8/16-bit chunks, pre-compute powers AND additions within those chunks.

-[w-ary non-adjacent form method](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication) (wNAF) allows to implement faster constant time multiplication.
-The idea is simple:
+[w-ary non-adjacent form method](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication) (wNAF) allows to do exactly that.
+Instead of caching 256 points like we did before, we would cache 520 (W=4), 4224 (W=8) or 557056 (W=16) points.

-- Right now we have been going bit-by-bit while multiplying a key like
-- Simplest precomputes would calculate
-- Instead of that, we can

-Our adjusted version of wNAF goes further.
-Instead of saving 256 points like we did before, we would save 520 (W=4), 4224 (W=8) or 557056 (W=16).
-We could also do this with windowed method, but wNAF saves us ½ RAM and is 2x faster in init time.
+We could also do this with alternative, "windowed method", but wNAF saves us ½ RAM and is 2x faster in init time.
 The reason for this is that wNAF does addition and subtraction — and for subtraction it simply negates point, which can be done in constant time.

 ```typescript
 const W = 8; // Precomputes-related code.
 W = window size